ZaidShamsi/code_art/animations/fractal_tree/README.md

 Let's get back to the code:

 1. Firstly, I created a drawing board for my turtle.
-I called my turtle Judith.
 2. Then I drew a trunk.
-Now, this end point should be remembered because from here I need to draw two branches.
+Now, this end point should be remembered (see illustrated image below) because from here I need to draw two branches.
 I have defined two functions
     1. fractalY1: This will draw the right branch from a node and return the branch's end point co-ordinates.
 This end point is a new node.
     2. fractalY2: This will draw the left branch from a node and return the branch's end point co-ordinates.
 This end point is a new node.
     3. The input argument `distance` governs the length of each branch.